Pet Care Blog

 How hot is too hot for dogs to wait in a car?

-The single most common cause of heat stroke is a dog being confined to the inside of a car, according to the American Kennel Club.
+The single most common cause of heat stroke is a dog being confined to the inside of a car, according to the.
 Your dog should NEVER be left in the car, even with the windows rolled down.
+Even with the air conditioner running, the temperature inside the car can rise rapidly to dangerous levels.

 The American Veterinary Medical Association has demonstrated that cracking your windows open does virtually nothing to keep the temperature within your car cooler.
 Just a few minutes left in the car is enough time for your dog to overheat and pass away from heat stroke.

-How hot is too hot for dogs to be outside?
+How hot is too hot for dogs to be outside in extreme heat?

-In most cases, if you’re uncomfortable outside, it’s likely too hot for your dog to be outside for an extended period of time.
+In most cases, if you’re uncomfortable outside, it’s likely too hot for your dog to be outside for an extended period of time, especially during hot weather.

 Some say that most dogs will be okay for short periods of time in temperatures up to 90-degrees, so long as they have ample access to plenty of shade and water.